knightjimr/rms/docs/scriptbasics.rst

 the command-line arguments.

 Any functionality is permitted in this script.
-You can also read files, use subprocess to call commands, whatever is necessary to parse the command-line arguments and generate the spreadsheet data and options to be used in the RMS execution).
+You can also read files, use subprocess to call commands, whatever is necessary to parse the command-line arguments and output the spreadsheet data and options to be used in the RMS execution (on its standard output).
 Once this script terminates, RMS will process the directives and begin the execution.

 Environment Section
 -------------------

 Many clusters don't support the inheritance of environment variables (PATH, PWD, ...) for the jobs that are submitted, so the commands that RMS executes across the cluster may not begin with the environment values that exist when you execute the RMS command.

-RMS takes care of loading your ~/.bash_profile and ~/.bashrc files (so, no need for "source ~/.bashrc" in your scripts), and also sets the current working directory for the command to be the same as when you started the RMS command (so, no need
+RMS takes care of loading your
+~/.bash_profile and ~/.bashrc files (so, no need for "source ~/.bashrc" in your scripts), and also sets the current working directory for the command to be the same as when you started the RMS command (so, no need